LADCode2021/pp4-burger-bar/README.md

 I went through the whole navigation menu and all links worked.
 However, I have two nav snippets.
 One for index.html which anchors and stays on the homepage to all sections except making a booking.
 And another nav snippet for all other pages that takes the user back to anchored sections of the homepage accept for contact which takes the user to a dedicated contact page.
 The Contact link in the index.html nav was taking the user to the dedicated contact page.
 I noticed I had incorrectly put the url for the index nav in the if else statement in base.html.
 Once I updated this is worked.

+I checked inline links on all pages and they all went to the correct destinations.

 ### Booking Form Tests